-Learn how to properly use the 200-day moving average using these 3 special, simple and effective rules for success
+Learn how to use the 200-day moving average properly using these three practical and straightforward rules for success.

-Now is a good time to set up a basic stock chart to allow you to view the long-term direction of the stock market and create a trading rule.
+Now is an excellent time to set up a basic stock chart to allow you to view the stock market’s long-term direction and create a trading rule.

-This (2011 example) will help you understand where the market is and what the likely direction is going to be and how to replicate the same setup for today
+This example will help you understand where the market is, the likely direction, and how to replicate the same setup for today.

 Stock Chart Setup

-- Set the Moving Average to 40 (the reason we do this is if the chart is weekly meaning 5 days per bar the 40 bar moving average is equal 200-day0 day moving average).
+- Set the Moving Average Indicator to 40; we do this if the chart is weekly, meaning the 40-bar moving average of five days per bar equals the 200-day moving average.

-- We can refer to this as the Moving Average 40 on a weekly chart.
+- We can refer to this as the Moving Average of 40 on a weekly chart.

 Use these rules to enable you to understand the 40 Bar Moving Average.

-- When the price is fluctuating on or around the moving average is is in a sideways consolidation
+- When the price fluctuates on or around the moving average, it is in a sideways consolidation.

 Ask yourself this question.
 On a weekly chart, do you really what to be investing long (expecting price rises) when the price is below the 40 bar moving average (the RED BOXES)